• Skip to Content

 Launch your career in business and tech with the Kelley MSIS

-Hear directly from graduates of the Kelley Master of Information Systems (MSIS) program about how the MSIS allowed them to develop a solution-based mindset, work with real clients, and gain valuable tech and business skills for careers in consulting, technology, and more.
+Hear directly from graduates of the Kelley Master of Science in Information Systems (MSIS) program about how the MSIS allowed them to develop a solution-based mindset, work with real clients, and gain valuable tech and business skills for careers in consulting, technology, and more.

 Description of the video: